In this article I’ll share my experiences & opinion on three Muscle Feast products I’m very familiar with:

 - sugars or sugar alcohols

-Also, being a whey isolate almost all of the lactose has been removed, making it well-tolerated for people who have trouble digesting milk and regular whey powders.
+Also, being a whey isolate almost all of the lactose has been removed, making it well-tolerated for people who have some trouble digesting milk and regular whey powders.

 - 90% of each serving is protein